pmean/build-website/text/08/HeterogeneityInAnova-08.md

 Here are some general guideline that I use.

-First, avoid formal significance tests like Levene\'s test.
+First, avoid formal significance tests like Levene's test.
 There are a wide range of reasons why significance tests should be avoided for checking some of the underlying assumptions in a model.
 They tend to have too much power and detect trivial deviations from the assumptions